Brexit brinkmanship: UK demands deal change, EU says: 'non'

 Sterling, which was traded at $1.3190 before lawmakers voted, fell more than a cent and was trading at $1.3080 on Wednesday.

-Many company chiefs are aghast at the Brexit crisis and say it has already damaged Britain’s reputation as Europe’s pre-eminent destination for foreign investment.
+Many company chiefs are aghast at London’s handling of Brexit, which has triggered the deepest political crisis in half a century, and say it has already damaged Britain’s reputation as Europe’s pre-eminent destination for foreign investment.

 British lawmakers rejected two amendments that set out a clear path for parliament to prevent a no-deal exit if May cannot get a deal passed next month.